greg-raven/Uncommon-Sense/_drafts/staging.md

 As to Jesus of Nazareth, my opinion of whom you particularly desire, I think the system of Morals and his Religion, as he left them to us, the best the World ever saw or is likely to see; but I apprehend it has received various corrupting Changes; and I have, with most of the present Dissenters in England, some doubts as to his divinity.
 Benjamin Franklin

-We enact many laws that manufacture criminals, and then a few that punish them.
-Benjamin R. Tucker

-Advances are made by answering questions.
-Discoveries are made by questioning answers.
-Bernhard Haisch

 Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric.
 Bertrand Russell